Our services during the coronavirus pandemic

 As not all patients will have access to technology, we have a number of iPads which allow patients to communicate with their loved ones, using the StarLeaf app.

 A patient or visitor can request a virtual visit by speaking to ward staff, or at the Royal London Hospital site, by emailing email@example.com.
 The ward teams will ask for the virtual visitor’s email and a time to set up the visit.
 The visitor will receive a video call from the iPad which will be with the patient.
 Alternatively, relatives/ loved ones can send recordings to the device that can be played to patients.

 How many virtual visits can one patient have a day?

-In order to be fair on all patients and staff we have set a maximum of two virtual visits in 24 hours per patient with discretion to extend the numbers allowed.
+In order to be fair on all patients and staff we have set a maximum of two virtual visits per 24 hour period per patient.

 Can relatives virtually visit at any time?

 Yes, as long as there is a staff member and a device available, a close relative can visit virtually at the most appropriate time.